 "Terrapin, if you—"

 The red-masked turtle didn't let Ghyath complete the sentence either, somersaulting low across the hallway to avoid laser-fire.
-He drew his dirk as he gained his feet, and the weapon shot from his hand like lightning, striking the attacker between the eyes.
+He drew his dirk as he gained his feet, and the weapon shot from his hand like lightning, striking his attacker between the eyes.

-Raphael looked right and left without seeing anyone else, but he was certain that he heard more footsteps close by.
+Raphael looked right and left without seeing anyone else, but he was certain he heard more footsteps close by.
 "You guys, we gotta get outta here; we gotta get out!"
 He dashed to the fallen Overlord to retrieve his dirk, and saw Lajos bending over his fallen comrade.